 Our head tester is 6'0" tall and around 160 lbs.
 He has pretty broad shoulders but a skinny torso, and for this review, we purchased a size medium.
 We are happy we did, as Patagonia larges are often far too baggy and spacious for our frame, but noticed that this medium was a bit smaller than the Mountain Hardwear CloudSeeker.
 On the other hand, it was not nearly so small as the medium Marmot Speed Light that we tested.

 While it was trim and athletic in the torso, there was still room for some layering beneath.
 The sleeves and hem were long enough, but a hair shorter than we would have wished for, especially when raising our arms over our head while ice climbing.
 Additionally, we noticed slight constrictions in our upper chest and shoulders when moving about.
-It is worth emphasizing that these complaints are minor and very likely body size based, but still caused us to give it 7 out of 10 points instead of a higher score.

 The size men's medium Pluma fit Dakota ideally (he usually wears mediums).
 It was plenty mobile and offered no constrictions as he followed the happy weather uphill into the happy alpine play land on Rogers Pass.